ruby/www.ruby-lang.org/en/news/_posts/2019-04-20-ruby-2-7-0-preview1-released.md

 The `GC.compact` method is introduced for compacting the heap.
 This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW friendly. [#15626](https://bugs.ruby-lang.org/issues/15626)

-Known issues: It may cause Segmentation Fault if MJIT is enabled.
-Please avoid to use both Compaction GC and MJIT at the same time.
+Known issues: It may cause segmentation faults if MJIT is enabled.
+Please avoid using both Compaction GC and MJIT at the same time.

 ## Pattern Matching [Experimental]